lomovtsevp/diploma-real-time-emotions-recognition/README.md

-I want to share with you my Bachelor's qualification article.
+<font size=5>I want to share with you my Bachelor's qualification article.

 Task: To classify human's emotion during his activity in real-time.
 Create an interface.